Have you been wondering how to deal with resentment towards your partner? If so, you’re not alone.

 So next time you feel resentful, don’t judge the emotion.

-As yourself: what do I need?
+As yourself this: what do I need?

 When we’re feeling resentful, we feel like someone else is getting a better deal than us.